BenjaminHao/DailyProblems/Q4_CountWaysToReachTheNthStair_Easy/README.md

 **BUT**, there's a problem here: the time complexity is very high
 ![Time Complexity](https://upload.wikimedia.org/wikipedia/commons/5/5f/FibbonacciRecurisive.png)

 In order to solve F(N), we will caculate function 2^N times, i.e. the time complexity is O(2^N).
-There are tons of repeating caculations.
+There are tons of repeated caculations.

 How to solve this problem?
 In recursion, we caculate from top to bottom.
 What if we caculate from bottom to top?